The Beast in Me (song): Appearances in other media

 The Lowe studio version of the song features over the closing credits of the pilot episode of US television show The Sopranos.
 The song features on the commercially available soundtrack CD.

 Lowe's version also features in series 4 episode 2 of Being Human.

 Johnny Cash's version appears in the 2011 film The Hangover: Part II but Mark Lanegan did a version for the soundtrack.

 Melwood Cutlery's version of the song features over the closing credits of Project Grizzly, a 1996 National Film Board documentary about Canadian inventor Troy Hurtubise and his quest to create a suit in which to meet a grizzly bear.

 The Lowe version plays over the closing credits of season 2's episode 6, of the Epix series Get Shorty and of episode 3 of the 2023 BBC serial about the 1983 Brink's-Mat robbery and its aftermath, The Gold.

 The Cash version featured in the season 1 finale of MobLand (episode 10, also titled "The Beast in Me").

+Lowe's version is a reoccurring thematic song in the 2023 Elijah Bynum film, Magazine Dreams.